YJulyXing/SECNVs/README.md

 BAM file(s) and index(es) for control genome (bam and bai, if -sc, -ssr and -sb is chosen)

 ## Find parameters for Beta distribution from a set of known CNV lengths using R
-### Find parameters shape1 and shape2
-* x is an vector of CNV lengths, used to estimate parameters for Beta distribution.
 * Use "fitdistr" in MASS library:
 ```
+# x is an vector of CNV lengths, used to estimate parameters for Beta distribution.
 x = c(10,20,30,40,35,25,11,37)
 xs = (x-min(x))/(max(x)-min(x))
 xs = xs[-which.max(x)]